Call us 203-307-5500

 The most important thing is to stay present and observe what captures your child’s attention.
 Is it the way light reflects off a puddle?
 The texture of a fuzzy blanket?
 These small moments of wonder are the seeds of deep, meaningful learning.
 By offering simple materials and a bit of unstructured time, you create the space for their natural curiosity to guide the way.
 The following ideas are just that—ideas.
 Feel free to adapt them, combine them, or let them spark a completely new adventure based on what your child loves.

-Try a Simple At-Home Project
+Start with a Simple At-Home Project

 Starting with a simple project can help you and your child get into the rhythm of collaborative learning.
 Forget about elaborate, time-consuming preparations.
 Instead, think about what your child is currently interested in.
 Do they love building?
 Gather all the cardboard boxes and tape you can find and create a city.
 Are they fascinated by mixing things?
 Set up a “potion station” with water, bowls, spoons, and maybe a little food coloring.
 The key is to focus on the process of creating together.
 These simple project ideas can get you started without feeling overwhelming.